jothirnadh/Satellite_workshop/README.md

 # Satellite_workshop

-The steps I followed to achieve the application.
+The steps I followed to achieve the application are:

 ## Step 1 (Studio)
 * Load the `.tiff` file of L8 and L7 into studio and create saperate styles (L8 and L7) for each.